dpeachpeach/kalshi-rust/README.md

 ## Featurelist / Roadmap

 ### WIP Statement
 As of now this project is a **Work in Progress**, this means the feature list is not complete.
-Anyone is welcome to try out the API as they see fit, as of now.
-A sample implementation is present in the *test_dir* directory and I will develop a full arbitrage 'sample bot' at the conclusion of the project for anyone to edit should they choose to clone the repository.
+Anyone is welcome to try out the API as they see fit.
+A sample implementation is present in the *test_dir* directory for testing and I will develop a full arbitrage 'sample bot' at the conclusion of the project for anyone to edit / mess around with should they want to start using the API.

 ### Project Goals
 1. Complete every function that wraps around the [Kalshi Trading API}(https://trading-api.readme.io/reference/getting-started).